AshnaJose/Regression-Tree-based-Active-Learning-for-MOFs/README.md

 The file *RT-AL.py* (which uses *regression_tree.py* and *var.py*) can be used for any given dataset of MOFs, with a descriptor of choice and target property of interest.

-A comprehensive example on the usage of the code is provided in the folder *Examples*, for a benchmark MOF dataset.
+A comprehensive example on the usage of the code is provided in the folder *Example*, for a benchmark MOF dataset.

 # Citation